The transversal game: Introduction

 \section{Introduction}

 Suppose that player $1$ and player $2$ play a game on an $n\times n$ grid.
 They play alternating moves.
 Player $1$ goes first.
 Each player when it is their move writes their letter (say $X$ for player $1$ and $O$ for player $2$) in one of the unoccupied cells of the grid.
-The first player to occupy a set of $n$ cells having no two cells in the same row or column is the winner.
+The first player to occupy a set of $n$ cells having no two cells in the same row or column (meaning that those $n$ cells only have the letter of that particular player) is the winner.
 If neither player does that and the grid is filled the game is a draw.
+Such positional games have been studied widely (some examples include \cite{beck}, \cite{erdos}, \cite{hales}).
 Our aim is to prove that player $1$ wins if $n\ge 4$ (it is easy to check that it is a draw for $n=2$ and $n=3$).
 This question was posed by Erickson \cite{transversal}.
-We call the above described game the \textit{transversal $n$-game} where $n\times n$ is the size of the grid. \makeatletter{ \thefootnote \footnote{*Department of Pure Mathematics and Mathematical Statistics, Centre for Mathematical Sciences, University of Cambridge, Wilberforce Road, Cambridge CB3 0WB, United Kingdom.
-Email: zarkombinatorics@gmail.com}} \begin{thm} For $n\ge 4$ player $1$ wins the transversal $n$-game. \end{thm}
+We call the above described game the \textit{transversal $n$-game} where $n\times n$ is the size of the grid. \makeatletter{ \thefootnote \footnote{*Mathematical Institute of the Serbian Academy of Sciences and Arts, Kneza Mihaila 36, Belgrade 11000, Serbia.
+Email: zarko.randjelovic@turing.mi.sanu.ac.rs}} \begin{thm} For $n=1$ and $n\ge 4$ player $1$ wins the transversal $n$-game. \end{thm}